A Tale of Two Cities

 Sally Hyslop from the Don Catchment Rivers Trust in Bentley, Doncaster, with volunteers clearing rubbish from a small tributary which flows into the River Don.

-'A Tale of Two Towns' will profile the work of the Don Catchment Rivers Trust, which is committed to protecting and rehabilitating the rivers in the River Don catchment area in Yorkshire.
+'A Tale of Two Cities' will profile the work of the Don Catchment Rivers Trust, which is committed to protecting and rehabilitating the rivers in the River Don catchment area in Yorkshire.
 Angela and Brigitte will also be working with the NGO, Partners for Change Ethiopia (PFCE) on a project centred around Lake Awassa, in the Great Rift Valley.

 "We are thrilled that our project has been chosen for this important grant from the arts organisation Doncaster Creates," said Brigitte, an award-winning director, producer and story-teller, originally from Togo, who has spent the last six months based in Doncaster.